 Blue marlin are found in the Atlantic, Pacific, and Indian Oceans and prefer tropical and subtropical waters.
 In the Atlantic Ocean we'll find the Atlantic blue marlin and in the Indian and Pacific Ocean, we'll be able to catch it's cousin, the Indo-Pacific blue marlin.

 In the Atlantic, popular spots include Ghana, Cape Verde, Canary Islands, Madeira, Azores, Portugal and fishing in Punta Cana and the Caribbean in general.
-Pacific blue marlin fishing destinations include but aren’t limited to, Hawaii, Mexico, Costa Rica, and Guatemala.
-Australia also has some of the best blue marlin fishing in the world.
+In the Pacific, blue marlin fishing destinations include, but aren’t limited to, Hawaii, Mexico (notably Cabo San Lucas), Costa Rica, and Guatemala.
+Australia also has some of the best blue marlin fishing in the world."

 Blue marlin like to spend their time far offshore hunting baitfish, so you should be prepared to possibly have a long trip back after the day is done, which means keeping an eye out for storms is extra important.

 The usual way to fish with live bait for marlin is by trolling these large baits, anywhere from 2 to 3 knots.
 You’ll want to be using 50 to 80 class tackle (some professionals recommend lighter, around 30 class since heavier tackle and harder fighting might cause the fish to dive deeper).
 Put your bait on a 10/0 to 16/0 circle hook and make sure to wait a few seconds before reacting to allow the blue marlin to swallow the bait, otherwise, you might be reacting to the baitfish trying to get away from the marlin, or you might lose the marlin altogether.

 At this point, you’ll want to set your drag to the strike position, which should utilize 18-20 pounds of drag.
 The blue marlin is known to put up incredible fights.
 While live bait is usually the best option in any offshore fishing, there are artificial alternatives that you can troll at faster speeds than live bait, which could kill live bait.